Italy 10-Day Itinerary

 Italy 10-day itinerary overview

 This itinerary covers Rome (including a Vatican day), Florence (with a Siena day trip or Pisa as alternative), and Venice (with a Murano day).
 It’s built for public transport, realistic walking, and classic highlights.
+This itinerary works especially well for first-time visitors, couples, and travelers planning a family trip to Italy who want a route that feels classic, manageable, and low-stress.

 Route at a glance